Bulgaria and Romania: Birding the Balkans in Spring

 Our tour will be given a splash of exotic color as the skies fill with European Bee-eaters arriving from their wintering grounds in sub-Saharan Africa.

-Today we will spend the day focusing on the waterbirds in the immediate Pomorie/Burgas area.
+Today we will spend the day focusing on the waterbirds in the immediate Pomorie/Burgas area, one of the top migration hotspots in Europe with an impressive variety of birds in every season.
 The main habitats include saltpans, freshwater lakes, and woodland fringing the lakes.
 We expect to see many shorebird species today, together with woodpeckers, raptors, herons, and warblers, forming an interesting mix of birds.

 Some of the exciting shorebird species we expect to find include Common Redshank, Spotted Redshank, Eurasian Oystercatcher, Ruff, Black-tailed Godwit, Ruddy Turnstone, Little Ringed Plover, Kentish Plover, Dunlin, Eurasian Curlew, Wood Sandpiper, Common Greenshank, and Collared Pratincole.
 Temminck’s Stint and Broad-billed Sandpiper are rare visitors but at this time of year almost anything is possible.